 First-time visitors to the festival should be warned - it's hot and often rainy.
 The festival is held at the first week of August when afternoon temperatures in Kyoto can reach 39°C (100°F) or more.

 Make sure to bring your sunscreen, plenty of bottled water, and an uchiwa (fan).

 Several stands sell canned drinks and festival food, but it's recommended that you bring your own lunch.
 There are few restaurants and one convenience store along Gojōzaka street, so bringing a bento (lunch box) is highly recommended.

-The Gojōzaka Pottery Festival is held every year from August 7th to 10th (4 days).
+The Gojōzaka Pottery Fair is held every year from August 7th to 10th (4 days).

 Stalls are set up at 9:00 AM and stay open until 7:00 PM or later.

 The best access is from Kiyomizu-Gojō Station on the Keihan Line.